EmotiBit/EmotiBit_Biometric_Lib/py/examples/dataviewer_example/ReadMe.md

   - ![][Example-dataDirectory]
   - Then the command would be `python dataviewer_example.py -p "C:\Users\cfl\Documents\EmotiBit\DataAnalysis\exampleData" -n "2021-04-26_16-59-17-085213"`
 - A plot showing all the data from the EmotiBit should now be shown

-  - The example also accepts two additional command line arguments:
+### Command Line Options
   - `-u` if passed, will lead to green lines to display where there are user notes
   - `-t` is followed by space separated tag names (ex.
 EA, PI, PR).
 If a tag name follows `-t`, then DC markers (instances where the sensor data goes out of bounds) will not be plotted for that data tag

 [EmotiBit-PythonDataViewer]: ../../../assets/PythonDataViewer.jpg "EmotiBit-PythonDataViewer"
 [Example-dataDirectory]: ../../../assets/Example-dataDirectory.png "Example-dataDirectory"